lesiak/snippets-of-knowledge/AWS.md

 - [Restrict the geographic distribution of your content](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/georestrictions.html)
 - [Use signed cookies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-signed-cookies.html)
+  > CloudFront signed cookies are a method to control who can access your content.
+When a user authenticates and is verified as an enrolled student, the application can set a cookie in the student's browser.
+The cookie contains the same information that can be included in a signed URL but applies to multiple files in one or multiple directories.
 - [Amazon CloudFront Pricing | Price Class](https://aws.amazon.com/cloudfront/pricing/)
 - [Lambda@Edge Use cases](https://aws.amazon.com/lambda/edge/)
   - SIMPLIFY AND REDUCE ORIGIN INFRASTRUCTURE